CamiLQDTULab/JointEL/README.md

 * numba

-**Install Options**
+**Install**

-PyPI install, presuming you have numba and sklearn and all its requirements (numpy and scipy) installed:
+JointEL uses Jvis-learn package, which we have developed previously.
+PyPI install, presuming you have numba and sklearn and all its requirements
+(numpy and scipy) installed: